 "Loneliness is an invitation to fall in love with you, not a warning sign that you need a relationship."

 A few years ago Devi shared on her personal blog that she didn't want her marriage to define her, and she's worked tirelessly to ensure that she continues to shine without the title of Mrs. “I was already eight years into my career so that piece of me was so complete and fine-tuned like a well-oiled machine.
 I don't have time to allow my identity to be wrapped up in his accomplishments because I am so firmly locked into my destiny."

 To those who may be struggling with their identity in their marriage, she offers this advice.
-“I think it’s a great opportunity to start looking at our challenges and depression and those restless feelings or insecure feelings as what they’re supposed to be, which is warning signs.
-If you notice that you’re feeling jealous or insecure it just means you’re out of balance.
+“I think it's a great opportunity to start looking at our challenges and depression and those restless feelings or insecure feelings as what they're supposed to be, which is warning signs.
+If you notice that you're feeling jealous or insecure it just means you're out of balance.
 It means be more gentle with yourself, pay attention to that feeling, and find more things to feed it.
-Because it’s a warning sign, it’s an invitation of let’s get you right.”
+Because it's a warning sign, it's an invitation to 'let's get you right'."

 Devi has made it her mission to help others unlock the things that keep them from living freely.
 It's not about a paycheck, but having a passion to help others through their pain and become the highest version of themselves.

 “We all end up wherever we're supposed to be in time in the process, but if you can give someone access to tools to help heal them and serve them where they're at, how amazing is that?

 To find out more about Devi Brown and her new line of crystals, give her a follow on Instagram: DeviBrown, or visit karmabliss.com.